satkarLIS/satkarLIS/README.md

 docker-compose up --build
 ```

 Once the Docker containers are up and running, the server will be accessible.
-You can access the backend services through localhost:<https_port>
+You can access the backend services through localhost:<https_port> or the server IP/DNS if using EC2.